 Things to look out for when feeding

-If they are swallowing too much air during feedings, check your baby’s bottle to ensure that it isn’t causing too much trapped gas.
+With bottle fed babies, they could be swallowing too much air during feedings.
+Check your baby’s bottle to ensure that it isn’t causing too much trapped gas.
 You could also check their teat, as if it is broken or too fast a flow, this may be causing the milk to flow quite quickly.
 It’s important to note that they don’t always start from a feeding, so you can let them pass and look at other possible causes.

 If your baby becomes extremely uncomfortable and is in obvious pain or consistently hiccups and vomits after feeding, it’s always best to consult your medical professional.
-This could be a sign of something underlying or requiring more investigation, such as acid reflux.
+This could be a sign of something underlying or requiring more investigation with your baby, such as acid reflux.

 How can I best support my baby?

-Your baby will generally let you know that he’s had enough at each feeding with a quiet alert.
-I.e they may stop suckling and let go of the breast – or even fall asleep!
+Your baby will generally let you know that she or he has had enough at each feeding with a quiet alert, for example, they may stop suckling and let go of the breast – or even fall asleep!

-Once you are satisfied that your little one has been well fed, try to hold them close to your shoulder for some time after feeding, keeping the hiccupping to a minimum.
-Some parents worry about disturbing their little one’s sleep if they have fallen asleep on the breast but it is important that you do so.
-As long as you are using ‘baby friendly’ techniques i.e soft and gentle movements, then your little one should still remain asleep and can easily be transferred.
+Once you are satisfied that your infant has been well fed, try to hold them close to your shoulder for some time after feeding, keeping the hiccupping to a minimum.
+Some parents worry about disturbing their baby’s sleep if they have fallen asleep on the breast but it is important that you do so.
+As long as you are using ‘baby friendly’ techniques i.e soft and gentle movements, then your baby should still remain asleep and can easily be transferred.